engelsj/Jack-and-Nick-Whiteboard/README.md

 2. We should be learning how flask works and how this specific tutorial is working, so we should **DOCUMENT** the process by which we are doing these things and clearly explain what everything we do does in some public document.
 Eventually we will pollish our doccumenation and make it the first thing we post on the website
  * I think we should document these processes at the bottom of this page in the next section labeled report progress
 3. Nick needs to learn how branches work, so that he doesn't fuck anything up later
-4. Nick needs to sort out the workflow and write out a plan in this documen
+4. Nick needs to sort out the workflow and write out a plan in this document and for making edits to the website

 ## Report Progress to the goal here:
 Nick
--None
+- Made more edits to

 Jack
--None
+- None

 ## Possible next steps
 We need to find a method of deployment next.
 I would reccomend these depending on ultimate deployment: